Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters)

 Jessie French

-Jessie French explores speculative futures through algae-based bioplastic and water-based ecologies.
-Housed within an ethos of consumption, sustainability and regeneration, her practice invites others to engage with the possibilities of a post-petrochemical world.
-Through experimenting with other materials, she explores the potential of closed-loop systems of (re)use and conscious consumption and interaction with objects.
-In 2020, Jessie founded OTHER MATTER, an experimental design studio working with algae-based bioplastics which engages others in the possibilities of new materials though objects, experiences and futures.
+Jessie French explores speculative futures through algae-based bioplastic, and water-based ecologies, inviting us to engage with the possibilities of a post-petrochemical world.
+Experimenting with other materials, she explores the potential of closed-loop systems of reuse and conscious consumption of and interaction with objects.
+In 2020, she founded Other Matter, an experimental design studio working with algae-based bioplastics.

 Clare Milledge

-Clare Milledge lives in Bundjalung Country (Broken Head, Australia) on the lands of the Arakwal people, and the Eora Nation (Paddington, Australia) on the lands of the Bidjigal and Gadigal people.
-Clare’s work re-examines contemporary environments with a focus on our engagement with ecology through art, in particular through the use of the historical figure of the artist-shaman.
-Working with fieldwork as her primary methodology she collects, re-organises, transforms and re-presents recordings, information and material gathered on ecological surveys and site visits.
-Her research output takes the form of public installation environments that variously incorporate glass paintings, textile works, costumes, sets, collaborative experimental sound and performance.
+Clare Milledge lives in Bundjalung Country (Broken Head) on the lands of the Arakwal people, and in the Eora Nation (Paddington) on the lands of the Bidjigal and Gadigal people.
+Her work engages with ecology through the historical figure of the artist–shaman.
+She collects, re-organises, transforms, and re-presents recordings, information, and materials gathered on site visits.
+Her research output takes the form of environments that incorporate glass paintings, textile works, costumes, sets, collaborative experimental sound, and performance.

-Clare Milledge lives in Bundjalung Country (Broken Head, Australia) on the lands of the Arakwal people, and the Eora Nation (Paddington, Australia) on the lands of the Bidjigal and Gadigal people.
-Clare’s work re-examines contemporary environments with a focus on our engagement with ecology through art, in particular through the use of the historical figure of the artist-shaman.
-Working with fieldwork as her primary methodology she collects, re-organises, transforms and re-presents recordings, information and material gathered on ecological surveys and site visits.
-Her research output takes the form of public installation environments that variously incorporate glass paintings, textile works, costumes, sets, collaborative experimental sound and performance.
+Clare Milledge lives in Bundjalung Country (Broken Head) on the lands of the Arakwal people, and in the Eora Nation (Paddington) on the lands of the Bidjigal and Gadigal people.
+Her work engages with ecology through the historical figure of the artist–shaman.
+She collects, re-organises, transforms, and re-presents recordings, information, and materials gathered on site visits.
+Her research output takes the form of environments that incorporate glass paintings, textile works, costumes, sets, collaborative experimental sound, and performance.

 Clare Milledge